Ph-IRES/workshop_data-analysis/tutorial_github_branching/README.md

-# Branching Instructions
+# Branching a GitHub Repository

-Here’s how we will make changes to the data repositories moving forward:
+Branching is a powerful feature in Git that allows you to create independent lines of development in your repository.

+---

 ## 1. Branch: You start by creating a new branch in the repository.